BJChen990/bce-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-nodejs/{{cookiecutter.project_name}}/README.md

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/hello`

-**SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:
+**SAM CLI** is used to emulate both CFC and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:

 ```yaml
 ...